margaretkhendre/Data-Scraping-Collecting-Challenge/README.md

         - Consider how many days elapse on Earth in the time that Mars circles the Sun once.
         - Visually estimate the result by plotting the daily minimum temperature.

-6. Export the DataFrame to a CSV file.